Our Lady of Trapani procession (Tunis): Activities

 The celebration changed before and after Tunisia's independence.
 According to the archives of the Catholic Church, it reached its peak in 1909.
 It used to begin with the exit of the Madonna from the church on the shoulders of believers, who make her cross the streets of La Goulette, walking up to Tunis, all accompanied by a musical troupes.
 Some people used to follow this procession barefoot, to fulfill a wish.
 Then a fireworks show and a concert on Ahmed Bey square in La Goulette took place.
 According to popular culture, the prostitutes of the city came in the evening, accompanied by their pimps, to prostrate themselves at the feet of the cross, thus performing the so-called rite of the Madeleine.

-The festivities take place simultaneously in Trapani in the same way, but what distinguishes the Tunisian version is the diversity of the participants who, in addition to Christians, also include Muslims and Jews in Tunis.
-The latter even attend mass inside the church.
+The festivities take place simultaneously in Trapani in the same way, but what distinguishes the Tunisian version is the diversity of the participants who, in addition to Christians, also include Muslims.
+Some Muslims even attend mass inside the church.

 The tradition of the procession was abandoned in the 1960s, due to the decrease in the number of Christians living in La Goulette, and until 2017, when the celebration resumed after Mass, but in a less visible way, in the interior courtyard of the church.